daletom/nextjs-imgblog/README.md

 This is a example template for optimizing images with [Next.js version 10](https://nextjs.org/blog/next-10#images-on-the-web).

+You can read more about this on my [Dev.to Blog](https://dev.to/daletom/optimizing-images-with-next-js-vercel-3m3n).

+## Adding Image Optimization to a Next.js Project

 Instead of using an img tag, you can drop in <Image> instead.
 All you have to do is
 ```
 import Image from 'next/Image'